Core abaci and Diophantine equations I: fundamental weight: Introduction

 By fixing an integer $j$, called charge, a partition $\lam$ can be expressed by an abacus, which first appeared in the work of James \cite{J}.
 Given a pair $(\lam, j)$, one can associate it with a weight $\Lambda-\beta$.
 It is well known that if $\lam$ is a core, then the defect of $\Lambda-\beta$ is zero.
 In our opinion, the property of being defect zero is the essence of cores (of type $A^{(1)}$).
 We extend the definition of cores to arbitrary classical types of arbitrary charges based on this view.
-Note that each core abacus $(\lam, j)$ can be obtained from the empty abacus by the action of a minima length element $w_{\lam, j}$ in the corresponding affine Weyl group, and consequently we can parameterize the affine Grassmannian by the collection of $j$-core abaci for arbitrary classical affine types, where $j$ is a charge.
-The is the first gain of our generalization of cores.
+It is helpful to point out that so far all the definitions of cores are of charge 0 as far as we know.
+Note that each core abacus $(\lam, j)$ can be obtained from the empty abacus by the action of a minimal length element $w_{\lam, j}$ in the corresponding affine Weyl group, and consequently we can parameterize the affine Grassmannian by the collection of $j$-core abaci for arbitrary classical affine types, where $j$ is a charge.
+This is the first gain of our generalization of cores.

-Thanks to a series of papers \cite{LQ, LQT, HLQ} on the so-called moving vectors, which were introduced by Li and Qi \cite{LQ} to study the representation type of blocks of an Ariki-Koike algebra and were extended to all twisted and untwisted classical affine types by the first author and his collaborator, we can describe cores by abacus language.
+Thanks to a series of papers \cite{LQ, LQT, HLQ} on the so-called moving vectors, which were introduced by Li and Qi \cite{LQ} to study the representation type of blocks of an Ariki-Koike algebra and were extended to all twisted and untwisted classical affine types by the first author and his collaborators, we can describe cores by abacus language.
 This makes it possible to give a formula on the height of a core by the so-called Uglov vector obtained from Uglov map.
-To obtain this formula, we prove that the $\mathrm{q}$-vector obtained from the semidirect product decomposition of $w_{\lam, j}$ is equal to the sum of an adjustment item and the Uglov-vector obtained from general Uglov map.
+To obtain this formula, we prove that the $\mathrm{q}$-vector obtained from the semidirect product decomposition of $w_{\lam, j}$ is equal to the sum of an adjustment item and the weighted Uglov vector obtained from general Uglov map.
 Based on the height formula, we find that for a core abacus $(\lam, j)$ the atomic length of $w_{\lam, j}$ is equal to the height of $\beta$, which is just the size of $\lam$ in some cases.
 The result can be viewed as an answer of the open problem raised by Brunat, Chapelier-Laget and Gerber in \cite{BCG}.
 This is the second gain of our generalization of cores.
 The following diagram illustrates the interrelationships among these results.